 Manufactured in October of 1942, this Winchester M1 Garand features a blade front and peep rear sights, a marked operating rod, and an unmarked barrel.
 With a smooth pistol grip stock and a beautiful, rich wood body, this is another M1 rifle that should be on any Garand collector’s list of “must haves.”

 Because of their limited production number as well as a general increase in demand for pre-1942 version, Winchester M1 Garands are extremely desirable.
-Estimated at $5,000-$7,500, this Winchester M1 Garand is patiently awaiting bids right now!
+Estimated at $5,000-$7,500, buying this Winchester M1 Garand will enhance any military arms collecting.

 Developed in 1944, the M1C was the first production-level sniper variant of the M1 Garand semi-automatic rifle.
 While highly effective as a sniper weapon, the manufacturing process proved too laborious and it was eventually phased out of production in favor of the M1D.
 Even though less than 8,000 were completed during WWII, these M1C rifles saw active use throughout the Korean and Vietnam Wars and less than 13,000 were produced in total.